sophearyrin-dev/myshop/README.md

 - use command : git stash to stash the code that you don't want to commit
 - use command : git stash pop : to unstash or back to your original code

+# MVVM Pattern for Frontend
+MVVM (Model-View-ViewModel) is a software architectural pattern that separates an application into three.
+To apply the MVVM (Model-View-ViewModel) pattern to your Angular project, you need to separate the concerns between your
+- model: Represents the data
+- view: Will only be responsible for the presentation layer
+- and view model: The view model will handle the logic and data-binding